-I can’t believe it’s already October!
-It’s fitting that a few days into the start of the fall season, the weather has shifted in New York.
-It is now feeling a bit chilly and breezy, a sign that the colder temperatures will soon be here.
-For those of you who missed it, check out my previous post on how to shift your skincare routine for the fall in order to avoid cold weather skin woes.
-October is also Breast Cancer Awareness Month.
+The weather has shifted in New York, it's been humid and damp.
+It is now feeling a bit sticky and hot.
+For those of you who missed it, check out my previous post on how to achieve clean radiant skin.
+To me, everyday should be Breast Cancer Awareness Month.
 Though there are more research and breakthroughs happening, at this time in the United States, about one out of every eight women will develop invasive breast cancer in her life.
-That’s why I wanted to focus on lymphatic drainage today and go into depth on what it is and how it can help both those battling breast cancer, as well as those looking to increase your overall health and wellness:
+That’s why I wanted to focus on lymphatic drainage today and go into depth on what it is and how it can help both those battling breast cancer or for any types of cancer, as well as those looking to increase your overall health and wellness:

 Manual Lymphatic Drainage (MLD) is a massage technique that was originally developed to help treat lymphedema, a medical condition in which fluid accumulates in your body due to the lymphatic system not working properly.
 Many women who undergo a mastectomy to eradicate breast cancer also have their lymph nodes removed during the surgery, resulting in lymphedema.
 Part of the circulatory system, the lymphatic system plays a vital role in the immune system by keeping the body’s fluids in balance and clearing out toxins.
 Specifically, the lymph nodes are key because they produce and store cells that help to combat disease and infections.
 When the lymphatic system does not function optimally, as with lymphedema, it can lead to swelling and difficulty.
 This is why MLD was invented to do the job that the lymphatic system (when healthy) typically does on its own.

 The good news is that there are a variety of simple ways to perform manual lymphatic drainage on yourself at home.
 From dry brushing to Gua Sha, utilizing a few simple tools can help ensure your lymphatic system is keeping fluids moving and getting rid of toxins.
 Dry brushing is amazing for helping to stimulate your lymphatic system.
 For an easy guide to dry brushing, see my previous article here.
-Also, as we approach cold and flu season, I love this DIY Sinus Gua Sha Massage to help eliminate inflammation in your sinuses that comes along with the common cold.
-Another way to incorporate this into your routine and to help rid you of under-eye bags and puffiness is to use a jade roller (as explained here) to get the stagnant fluid to drain and leave you looking well rested.
-Finally, for those of you who prefer to try this method the good old fashioned way, here is my 3-minute Manual Lymphatic Drainage Massage you can perform on yourself using just your hands.
+Also, as we approach the Fall season, I love this DIY Sinus Gua Sha Massage to help eliminate inflammation in your sinuses that comes along with the common cold.
+Another way to incorporate this into your routine and to help rid you of under-eye bags and puffiness is to use a jade roller to get the stagnant fluid to drain and leave you looking well rested.
+Finally, for those of you who prefer to try this method the good old fashioned way, check out my 3-minute Manual Lymphatic Drainage Massage video you can perform on yourself using just your hands.

 Have you heard of manual lymphatic drainage?
 Did you know that it could help you achieve a variety of health and beauty goals, while also helping to treat lymphedema?
 Let me know if you try out my suggestions and how they keep you looking and feeling amazing!